ltrc/Graduating-Student-Submission-Form/README.md

 ### 📬 Submission Instructions

-Please complete this form and submit it to both:
+Please complete this form and submit it to both (over email as a docx file):
 - Your academic advisor, and
 - Lab coordinator: **max.singh@research.iiit.ac.in**
 before your official graduation date.